 Sumida River is a gateway to Tokyo Bay, and there are water buses and cruising boats that go from Asakusa to Odaiba via Tokyo Bay.
 These water buses and cruising boats gained popularity especially among tourists in recent years for they offer great views of the city of Tokyo.
 Especially in spring, it is a great way to enjoy cherry blossoms from a different perspective.
 There are also night cruises during the season of cherry blossoms and summer.
 Yakatabune, the Japanese traditional boats, in which you can eat and drink while you view cherry blossoms, is a special way to experience Japanese tradition.

 Tokyo Mizube Cruising Line, operated by Tokyo Metropolitan Park Association, offered cruise boats from Ryogoku Bashi Bridge, although currently the Ryogoku Terminal is closed and scheduled to reopen near Sumida Ward Office in summer 2020.

-The museum’s permanent exhibition illustrates people’s lives in Edo period (1603-1867) and more recent era in Tokyo.
-Visitors can learn about the way of life of people, architecture, cultural heritage, political aspects, and commercial situation and may more.
-There are many life-sized figures and models of bridges and buildings so that the visitors have many good picture taking opportunities.
-Guided tours with English speaking volunteers and other languages are available from 10am to 3pm.
-An audio guide for permanent exhibition is also available in multiple languages. \1,000 deposit is needed for audio guide.
+The museum’s permanent exhibition illustrates people’s lives in the Edo period (1603-1867) and the more recent era in Tokyo.
+Visitors can learn about the way of life of people, architecture, cultural heritage, political aspects, commercial situations, and many more.
+There are many life-sized figures and models of bridges and buildings so that the visitors have many good picture-taking opportunities.
+Guided tours with English-speaking volunteers and other languages are available from 10am to 3pm.
+An audio guide for a permanent exhibition is also available in multiple languages.
+1,000 yen deposit is needed for the audio guide.

 Edo Tokyo Museum